-- would have no liability to the State for contamination at or coming from the site, subject to certain conditions; and - would be eligible for tax credits to offset the costs of performing cleanup activities and for redevelopment of the site.
+- has no liability to the State for contamination at or coming from the site, subject to certain conditions; and - is eligible for tax credits to offset the costs of performing cleanup activities and for redevelopment of the site.

-A Certificate of Completion may be modified or revoked if, for example, an applicant does not comply with the terms of its Brownfield Cleanup Agreement with NYSDEC.
+A Certificate of Completion may be modified or revoked if, for example, there is a failure to comply with the terms of the order or agreement with NYSDEC.